10 Tips For The Survival Kitchen

 Cooking oil is a very important item to have in your storage.
 It is hard to cook without, and it adds calories and flavor to your meals.

 Be cautious of how your store cooking oil.
-Without proper storage, it may begin to go rancid in a year.
+Without proper storage, it may begin to go rancid in a year or two.
 So definitely keep in a cool and dark (dark is important) place (maybe in a box, sitting on the cool basement floor).
-If you are able to freeze it, it will last a very long time (many years).

-I cannot overemphasize how happy you will be if you’ve stored ahead lots of spices.
+I cannot overemphasize how happy you will be if you’ve stored ahead lots of herbs and spices.
 Try eating rice and beans with no spice (for example).
-With a big variety of spices, you can tremendously expand you’re menu…
+With a big variety of spices, you can tremendously expand you’re menu!

 Rice is rich in starch, and an excellent source of energy.
 Beans are rich in protein, and contain other minerals.
 The consumption of the two together provides all the essential amino acids and it is no wonder that this combination is a staple of many diets throughout the world.